dylan-lang/opendylan/documentation/building-with-duim/source/commands.rst

    application state changes).

-In other cases, you should define your menu hierarchy by defining panes that combine specific gadgets, as demonstrated in `See Adding Menus To The Application <menus.htm#81811>`_.
+In other cases, you should define your menu hierarchy by defining panes that combine specific gadgets, as demonstrated in `Adding Menus To The Application <menus.htm#81811>`_.
 Using a combination of command tables and standard menu definitions in a GUI design is not recommended.